This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 I assumed that we were on our way to Pohang, the next large city along the coast.
-However, we went right around that as well, and continued our journey.
+However, we went right around that as well and continued our journey.
 I had chosen to take this bus from Busan to Sokcho because it was direct, and I figured it would follow the coast.
 The journey travels almost the entire length of South Korea.
 There aren’t any direct trains, so the only other option other than figuring out bus connections would have been to take a train from Busan to Seoul, then take a bus from there, which would have necessitated a subway ride across the city in between.
 What I didn’t realize was that in addition to being direct & along the coast, there are only a couple of stops along the way.
-South Korea is serious about their express buses.
+South Korea is serious about its express buses.

 Apologies for the photo quality, the bus windows were dirty.

 Passing through Yeongdeok, I spotted a sign labeled “Snow Crab Street”.
-The town has an important fishing industry, and in fact has a snow crab festival each year.
+The town has an important fishing industry, and in fact, has a snow crab festival each year.
 I will have to time my next visit to South Korea for that.

 One thing to note about this bus from Busan to Sokcho is that there wasn’t a bathroom on the bus.
 I found this surprising given the length of the journey and lack of stops along the way, not to mention the demographics of the passengers.
-I can only assume that the older people either knew not to drink anything or were all wearing diapers, since nobody seemed to mind that we didn’t make our first stop until about 2.5 hours into our journey.
+I can only assume that the older people either knew not to drink anything or were all wearing diapers since nobody seemed to mind that we didn’t make our first stop until about 2.5 hours into our journey.

 When we finally stopped, I didn’t need the restroom or any food.
 I had brought some pastries from Paris Baguette with me.
 I did get out to walk around for a bit, staying close to the bus since I didn’t know how long the stop was for and didn’t want to get left behind.
 It turned out that we stopped for a little over 20 minutes.